 The Company's investment portfolio is set out on page 10.
-It continues to hold appropriate investments to meet all the requirements for it to fully qualify as a VCT.
-The Manager now has the opportunity to make a number of further investments with the aim of accelerating the NAV of the Company over the foreseeable future.
+It continues to hold appropriate investments to meet VCT requirements.
+The Manager now has the opportunity to make a number of further investments with the aim of building the Company NAV.